mars/event-driven-functions/README.md

 # Salesforce Data Connector

-Receive data from a Salesforce org: schemas, bulk records, and CDC (change data capture) streams.
+Receive data from a Salesforce org: schemas, bulk records, CDC (change data capture) streams, and Platform Events.

 💻👩‍🔬 *This project is a exploration into solving emerging use-cases for Salesforce data.*

 Architecture
 ------------

-A reactive streaming provider of Salesforce schema, data, and ongoing changes.
+A reactive streaming provider of Salesforce schema, data, changes, and events.

 ### Processes